 - Preheat the oven to 350°F. Grease and flour a 9×13 pan or glass baking dish, set aside.

-- In a medium bowl, combine flour, baking soda, powder, cinnamon, ginger, and salt with a whisk.
+- In a medium bowl, combine flour, baking soda, baking powder, cinnamon, ginger, and salt with a whisk.
 Set aside.

 - In a separate bowl, mix together eggs, buttermilk, applesauce, oil, sugar, and vanilla.